siko1056/accurate_algorithms/doc/sphinx/source/ch04summation.rst

 Implementation
 --------------

 One essential element of this Master's Thesis is the efficient implementation of *BucketSum*.
 This chapter deals with all implementation details and changes to the pseudo-code from Algorithm :ref:`alg-BucketSum`.
 Some potential improvements to a floating-point using software are described in Chapters :ref:`sec-Software and compiler support` and :ref:`sec-Performance`.
 The in Chapter :ref:`sec-Performance` presented technique of partial loop unrolling can be used to obtain an elegant side effect for the tidy up and sum up steps.
 In Algorithm :ref:`alg-BucketSum` all buckets are initialized with an appropriate mask.
 This mask has to be considered in the tidy up process (lines 13 and 19-20) and it has to be removed before the final sum up (lines 23-25).
 If two different bucket arrays $a1$ and $a2$ are used, $a1$ uses the masks as described in Algorithm :ref:`alg-BucketSum` and $a2$ uses the negative masks.
 In that way the exact sum of the unmasked values of the buckets *i* can be computed by $a1[i] + a2[i]$.
 This way the number of floating-point operations dealing with masking and unmaking are reduced a lot.
 Additionally the partial loop unrolling increases the instruction-level parallelism and finally increases the tidy up values by a factor of two.
 This means that less tidy up "interruptions" for the *N* addends are required.

 Another considered optimization is the avoidance of the division by the *shift* in Algorithm :ref:`alg-BucketSum` line 8.
 An integer division is an expensive operation compared to multiplication and bit shifting.
 In \cite[Pages 51-52]{Fog2013} one can find latencies for several instructions.
-For the AMD ``Piledriver'' the latency for a signed or unsigned division ((I)DIV
-\cite[Pages 159-160 and 163-164]{AMD2013b}) ranges from 12-71 clock
+For the AMD "Piledriver" the latency for a signed or unsigned division ((I)DIV \cite[Pages 159-160 and 163-164]{AMD2013b}) ranges from 12-71 clock cycles.
-cycles.
 Compared to this the sum of the latencies of a left or right bit shift (SHL/SHR \cite[Pages 292 and 295-296]{AMD2013b}) with one clock cycle and a signed or unsigned multiplication ((I)MUL \cite[Pages 165-166 and 235-236]{AMD2013b}) with 4-6 clock cycles is by far smaller.
 As this division by the *shift* has to be done for each addends exponent, a small speed up could be archived by replacing the division by a multiplication followed by a bit shift, as shown in Listing :ref:`lst-Division by 18 replacement`.
 The idea behind the values of Listing :ref:`lst-Division by 18 replacement` is an integer optimization problem.

 \begin{equation} \label{eqn:Division by 18 optimization problem}
 \begin{aligned} \text{minimize}   \qquad & x + y \\ \text{subject to} \qquad
 & \dfrac{exp}{18} = \dfrac{x \cdot exp}{2^{y}}, \; \forall exp \in [0, \;
 2047)\\ & x > 0 \\ & y > 0.  \end{aligned} \end{equation}

-For normal and subnormal :term:`binary64` the exponents range from *0* to $2046$ and the desired division should be a cheap bit shift, thus a power of two.
+For normal and subnormal :term:`binary64` the exponents range from *0* to 2046 and the desired division should be a cheap bit shift, thus a power of two.
 Therefore the task is to find for the smallest possible power of two $y$ some minimal $x = \left\lceil \dfrac{2^{y}}{18} \right\rceil$.
-This $x$ was found with the program of Listing :ref:`lst-Division by 18 optimization problem`.
+This *x* was found with the program of Listing :ref:`lst-Division by 18 optimization problem`.

 .. code-block:: c